magnumcreative/wp-starter/README.md

-This is a base Wordpress starter theme configured how we start most projects
+# MAGNUM WP-Starter
+This is a base Wordpress starter configuration.
+The following moves wordpress in to it's own directory, creates a working directory for your theme develope and has base wp-config settings commonly used in our workflow.

+## Setup
+The following steps will get your local environment setup with the repo
 ### Create project directory
 Create your local project diretory to start things off.
 You may already have a folder or directoy created.
 If that is the case you decide if you need to create a few files or just commit what is there already.
 Note: when committing to GitHub it will look for a repo with the same name as your local directory and push there.